rawebone/Razor/framework/manual/raw.md

 ```

 So now, if we hit the Index Controller as `index.php?name=Bob` we can see
 `Hello, Bob!` and if we just hit `index.php` we get `Hello, World!`.
-In
+The
+services system is made possible by a technique called **Dependency Injection**
+which allows us to pass through objects based upon a name.
+When Razor finds
+a handler which matches the current HTTP verb, it quickly reads the handlers
+signature to determine what services it needs and _injects_ them when it
+is invoked.
+In this case the framework sees that the `request` service is
+required and passes it through.

+Working in this way allows us to _de-couple the handlers from their dependencies_
+and keeps the controllers clean and concise.
+We define and consume the services
+for our application in exactly the same way as will be described later on.

-addition to the request service we also have a response service which makes
+In addition to the `request` service we also have a `response` service for
-it easier to send data back to the client:
+sending information back to the client:

 ```php
 <?php